JaimeNA/vicar_parser/README.md

 # vicar_parser
 Parser of the NASA JPL image file formar VICAR.
+This projects aims to provide with a functional library for processing raw images transmitted by interplanetary spacecraft, such as voyager and cassini, to name a few.

+## Current state

+THe project as is now is rudimentary at best, but functional nonetheless.
+I'm planning to keep working on it, but not as often as I would wish to.

 ![image description](resources/demo_voyager.png)